Employer - PEO & Payroll.svg

-The H-1B visa is a non-immigrant visa that allows professional-level workers in to live and work in the United States.
+The H-1B visa is a U.S. non-immigrant visa that allows employers to sponsor foreign professionals in specialty occupations to work temporarily in the U.S., and is commonly seen in technology, engineering, and healthcare industries.
+This allows employers to remain competitive by having access to global talent in specialty occupations.
 In order to qualify for sponsorship, the employee must hold a position that requires at least a bachelor’s degree or equivalent experience in their field of specialization.

 How do I sponsor a prospective employee for H-1B work authorization status?

-If you’re looking to hire a candidate who will need an H-1B visa, the first step should always be to retain the services of an immigration law firm.
-They will gather all the information that is required in the application.
+If you’re looking to hire a candidate who will need an H-1B visa, the first step should always be to engage the services of an immigration law firm.
+They will gather all the information and documentation that is required in the application process.

 The employment letter is a key document that will indicate the exact duties of the role, a detailed description of the position requirements establishing it as a specialty occupation, and compensation that is befitting of a specialty role.